Dalux Privacy NoticeLast updated: April 25, 2022

 b.
 Based on a legitimate interest of ours or a third party*

-- To provide information about upcoming webinars related to the support or use of our products or to follow up on completed webinars.
+- To provide information about upcoming events (including webinars) related to the support or use of our products or to follow up on completed Dalux events (including webinars).

 - To improve the quality, functionality and user experience of our products and services, including analyzing how they are being used.
 Automated analytic systems and other tracking techniques may be used to fulfil this purpose (if not subject to your consent).